Eddie Gleadall

-Edward Gleadall (died 1993, in Sheffield) was an English professional football winger.
+Edward Gleadall (21 August 1931 – May 1993) was an English professional football winger.
 He played in the Football League for Bury and Scunthorpe & Lindsay United.

 Gleadall joined Bury, making his debut in the 1951–52 season.
 He left in March 1957, joining Scunthorpe & Lindsay United.

 On leaving Scunthorpe he joined Weymouth.
 He joined Mossley in 1959, leaving at the end the 1959–50 season.